snt-arg/Guidelines/docs/Organization/git_conventions.md

 some conventions are encouraged to be followed.
 The conventions not only help you to manage your development, such as finding where things were added, fixed or even roll back to a working state are one the main key advantages.
-In addition, by following these conventions, you will be helping others as well and make use of automated tools to generate good CHANGELOGs for instance.
+In addition, by following these conventions, you will be helping others and make use of automated tools to generate good CHANGELOGs for instance.

 ## Repositories